陈 一 镭 Yilei Chen

 0220 Lecture 1: Introduction

-0306 Lecture 5: Hard problems related to factoring and discrete-log
+0306 Lecture 5: Algorithms and hard problems related to primes, factoring, and RSA

-0315 Lecture 8: Pseudorandom function I: definition and examples
+0315 Lecture 8: Pseudorandom generator and hardcore bit

 0405 清明节